To be completed the week of December 18, 2018.

 Students will gain a basic understanding of how close observation and analysis of user habits and preferences can contribute to the user-centered design process.

-Instructors distribute the Delight Questionnaire to each student and explain the activity.
+- Instructors distribute the User Experience Audit Form to each student and explain the activity.

-After sharing their experiences, each group selects one moment of delight to focus upon.
+- After sharing their experiences, each group selects one moment of delight to focus upon.
 Using that moment of design, students revisit the Task Flow used in the Wish List Activity.
-Working together, each group comes up with ideas for transferring the moment of delight into the Task Flow and then enters their strongest idea into the Delight Transfer Form.
+Working together, each group comes up with ideas for transferring the moment of delight into the Task Flow and then enters their strongest idea into the User Experience Audit Form.

 ENGAGEMENT QUESTIONS FOR FINAL DISCUSSION: